yogeshpv/python-intro/notes/notes.md

 M = map(abs, L)  # [0, 5, 8, 9, 3, 2]
 ```

-The build-in `reduce` can be used to implement agregate functions.
-Here's an implementation of sum (if sum wasn't already implemented in python):
+The build-in `reduce` can be used to implement aggregation functions.
+Here's an implementation of `sum` (if sum wasn't already implemented in python):

 ```python
 def sum(L):